 We’ve implemented optimization with regards to AWS S3 listings which enables split computations to run significantly faster on Spark SQL queries.
 As a result, we’ve recorded up to 6X and 81X improvements on query execution and AWS S3 listings respectively.
 For more details, click here.

 Qubole Open Data Lake Platform provisions dedicated resources per Spark Application through containers in a multi-tenant cluster.
-It reduces the total cost of ownership (TCO), improves productivity with faster response time, and fair share of compute resources.
+It reduces the total cost of ownership (TCO), improves productivity with faster response time, and a fair share of compute resources.

 As illustrated above, multiple Spark applications are all provisioned in the same running cluster (Cluster: 10001) and this provides a lower TCO without compromising on the productivity gains of the end-user.
 Read more on Cost and Performance efficiency with Multi-tenant Spark Platform